macmillanpublishers/RSuite_Word-template/README.md

 4. Run this command to re-set Word doctype for .dotm files:
     ```find ./ -type f -name "*.dotm" | xargs xattr -wx com.apple.FinderInfo "57 58 54 4D 4D 53 57 44 00 10 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00"```
 5. Copy or move the file _template_switcher.dotm_ to this location on your Mac:
-_/Users/username/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word/_
+`_/Users/username/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word/_`
 6. Copy or move both folders, _MacmillanStyleTemplate_ and _RSuiteStyleTemplate_ to this location on your Mac:
-_/Users/username/Library/Containers/com.microsoft.Word/Data/Documents_
+`_/Users/username/Library/Containers/com.microsoft.Word/Data/Documents_`
 7. Launch Word.
 Make sure you see the 'RSuite' & 'Inspect' buttons, and or the 'RSuite Tools' tab in the ribbon, and try some RSuite Tools items out to make sure they work.

 #### Mac Installation requirements
 * Word should be quit for the installation.
 * Pre-existing contents of the following folders (files & folders) should be removed as a pre-install step:
-/Users/username/Library/Containers/com.microsoft.Word/Data/Documents
+`/Users/username/Library/Containers/com.microsoft.Word/Data/Documents` and
-/Users/username/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word/
+`/Users/username/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word/`
 * Package name / Self-Service Display name (example): **RSuiteStyleTemplatev6.0**
 (The version number should match the version number from the [latest release](https://github.com/macmillanpublishers/RSuite_Word-template/releases/latest) that you downloaded assets from.